• Start-up

 Much of the site is headwaters, limiting the effects of severe precipitation events; however, Dunn Brook along the site's southeastern boundary could become flashier, increasing erosion.

 Isolated wetlands are likely to have a reduced hydroperiod, potentially shifting vegetation composition toward upland-associated species.
+Vernal pool processes will likely be earlier in the season.

 Challenges and Opportunities